keta1930/mcp-agent-graph/docs/first-steps/quickstart.md

 ## For Administrators: Team Management

-**Location:** Admin Panel (user menu → Admin)

-As an administrator, your first steps should focus on team setup:
+Visit the Admin Panel at `http://localhost:9999/admin` to manage your team and invite collaborators.

 ### 1. Create Invite Codes

-Invite team members to join the platform:

 **Learn more:** [Create Invite Code](../core-components/team/invite-code.md)

 ### 2. Manage Team Members

-Control team access and permissions:

 **Learn more:** [Manage Your Team](../core-components/team/manage.md)